Accessibility Statement for Moodle

 Content that is not within the scope of the accessibility regulations

 - Live video streams lack captions.
 This does not meet WCAG 2.1 success criterion 1.2.4 (captions - live).
-We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
+There is no requirement to caption live video streams.

 If we have failed to identify an issue, please contact email@example.com or phone 02392 843355

 How we tested Moodle